"People know when they're in the room with someone who loves the ocean as much as they do. That commonality builds bonds."

 By Naomi Sodetani

-That deep, lifelong love of the ocean is obvious to everyone she works with, says Kim Hum, director of the Hawai‘i Marine Conservation Program.
+That deep, lifelong love of the ocean is obvious to everyone she works with, says Kim Hum, the Conservancy's Hawai‘i Marine program director.
 “People know when they’re in the room with someone who cares about the ocean as much as they do.
 That commonality builds bonds.”

-Says Hum, “Without Emily’s inclusive leadership, we simply would not have the strong, community-based marine program that we now have on Maui.”
+Says Hum, “Without Emily’s inclusive leadership, we simply would not have the strong, community-based marine program that we now have in Maui Nui.”

 Her father, an architect, also inspired her with his love of diving and surfing.
 Growing up, Fielding recalls “lots of conversations in the car about environmental issues…so I got to think about those things early on.”

 Fielding studied natural resource management and earned a Master’s degree in geography from the University of Hawai‘i-Mānoa.
 As a collaborator with Maui biologist Art Medeiros, she helped establish the Leeward Haleakalā Watershed Restoration Partnership; later, she worked with the National Oceanic and Atmospheric Administration crafting plans to protect the Northwestern Hawaiian Islands.
 But after the region was declared a marine national monument, a question persisted: “Well, what about the main Hawaiian Islands?
 For me, the issues are even more complex and challenging because of the resident population,” she says.

 For Fielding, the Conservancy’s collaborative, community-based approach is a no-brainer.
 “There’s just no other way to go,” she says.
 Hawai‘i is part of a burgeoning movement to co-manage natural resources, one “based on the realization that the mandate to take care of our places is so broad, and the needs so great, that local people need to be involved and engaged.
 Government can’t do it alone.”